-- 22. Suspension from the School is only used in response to major or repeated breaches of the School Rules, and/or where the safety of the pupils and staff or the good name of the School might be compromised. - 23.
-If a pupil is in breach of such a rule, the Director of Pastoral Care (or another member of the Leadership Team) will investigate the incident and will make a recommendation to the Head.
-The Director of Pastoral Care will then telephone parents and arrange for parents or guardians to collect the pupil as soon as possible. - 24.
+- 28. Suspension from the School is only used in response to major or repeated breaches of the School Rules, and/or where the safety of the pupils and staff or the good name of the School might be compromised. - 29.
+If a pupil is in breach of such a rule, the Head will direct a member of LT to investigate the incident and make a recommendation to the Head.
+The decision to suspend a pupil will be the Head's alone. - 30.
+A member of the Leadership Team will then telephone parents and arrange for parents or guardians to collect the pupil as soon as possible. - 31.
 A suspension may be for one to three days or longer.
-The Head will notify the Chair of Governors as soon as possible if such an action is taken.
+The Head will notify the Chair of Governors as soon as possible if such an action is taken. - 32.
+Suspensions and expulsions will be logged on the Serious Sanctions Log by the Head. - 33.
+Suspension may be delayed, if it suits the School to do so (for example in the event that a pupil's suspension would disrupt other pupils).

-- 25. Suspension may be delayed, if it suits the School to do so (for example in the event that a pupil's suspension would disrupt other pupils). - 26.
-Suspension may be inverted, in which case a pupil would be required to come into School to undertake community service work during the holidays or over a weekend. - 27.
-Suspension may, in exceptional circumstances, be 'internal', which is to say that the pupil may remain in School but will be removed from general circulation. - 28.
-For a permanent exclusion or expulsion, the Chair of Governors must be contacted prior to the exclusion being made, and a full justification for a permanent exclusion must be made. - 29.
+- 34. Suspension may be inverted, in which case a pupil would be required to come into School to undertake community service work during the holidays or over a weekend. - 35.
+Suspension may, in exceptional circumstances, be 'internal', which is to say that the pupil may remain in School but will be removed from general circulation. - 36.
+For a permanent exclusion or expulsion, the Chair of Governors must be contacted prior to the exclusion being made, and a full justification for a permanent exclusion must be made. - 37.
 In all cases, a written record of the facts must be made in case of an appeal against the decision.
-The Chair of the Education and Pastoral Care Committee should also be informed.
+The Chair of the Education and Welfare Committee should also be informed.